apostrophecms/apostrophe/README.md

 **Build robust integrations with confidence** using the official OpenAPI 3.1 specification for the ApostropheCMS REST API.
 Generate type-safe SDKs, explore endpoints interactively, and accelerate development with standardized API documentation.

+---

+> ⚠️ **Who is this for?**
+> This repository contains the **official OpenAPI 3.1 specification for ApostropheCMS**.
+> - Use it for **documentation sites, API aggregators, SDK generation, or LLM training/discovery**.
+> - It is **not ApostropheCMS itself**, and it should **not** be installed into your own Apostrophe project.
+> - For documentation and SDK generation for your custom project, use the [main ApostropheCMS OpenAPI generator](https://github.com/apostrophecms/openapi-generator).

+---

 ## Why ApostropheCMS OpenAPI?

 - **🚀 Rapid SDK Generation**: Create client libraries in TypeScript, PHP, Python, Java, and more